gui1117/fefe/README.md

 * faire un trait pour les entité pouvant être créer depuis une tourelle

 * auto insert into/remove from physic world can be made through tracked storage
   insert: physic body need physic world resource to be created.
+Must be done at the same with `safe_insert`
   remove: after each maintain consistency is done.

   allow one way inconsistency: some entity can be in physic world but not in specs world